griptape-ai/griptape-trade-school/docs/courses/create-image-pipeline/02_concepts.md

 1. Use an LLM to generate an Image Generation prompt.
     * If the input given is "a butterfly", the result of this task might be a text string "Create a watercolor painting of a butterfly.".
-    * This will allow us to ensure the output from this task will always be in the correct format for an Image Generation Engine.
+    * This will allow us to ensure the output from this task will always be in the correct format for an Image Generation Driver.
 3. Generate an image
     * Using the output from the previous step, we'll give that to an Image Generation Model
 4. View the image